 • Flux 2 Klein (4B and 9B) — small, fast models for consumer hardware

-Where it falls short: No consumer-facing interface.
+Where it falls short: Flux is not a thinking model.
+It processes your prompt as a single conditioning signal without reasoning through it.
+This means keyword-style prompts work fine, but complex structured prompts (phased workflows, persona assignment, brand intelligence) do not produce the same leap in quality that they do with Nano Banana.
+No consumer-facing interface.
 The best models are API-only.
 Running Flux locally requires serious hardware — the full model needs around 33 GB of VRAM, and even with quantisation you need at least 16 GB.
 The open-weights models have non-commercial licences (except Klein 4B, which is Apache 2.0).

 Pricing: Credit-based through the BFL API.
 Roughly $0.10 per image for Flux 2 Pro.
 Klein starts at $0.014.
 Also available through hosted platforms like Replicate, Fal.ai, and Flora Fauna.